hananabilabd/Machine-Learning-EMG-hand-movements-Classification-system/README.md

 # Machine-Learning-EMG-hand-movements-Classifi-cation-system

-1   Main Project Idea
+1   **Main Project Idea**

-It is required to build an EMG-based hand movements Classification system.
+This an EMG-based hand movements Classification system.
 The classifier is a binary classifier; meaning that we have  only 2 classes to decide between:  The required system needs to state  whether the patient is doing lateral or palmar motion based on some features in his/her EMG.
 In such a classification problem, one passes through certain standard    steps:

     • EMG data collection and labeling for training (Generate your ground truth).
     • Extracting some features from the EMG signal to encode the information contained in the signal in a finite set of variables.
     • Choose a classifier model to train it with the data you obtained.
     • After training your classifier, you can use it to give you a decision on a new patient EMG whether the movement is lateral or palmar!.
     • You also need to provide some metric to assess the performance of your classifier on unseen data (The generalization problem)

 2    The Project Requirements
 • Obtain the EMG annotated data from your dropbox in .mat format.
 In order to read .mat format in